etienne-martin/react-portal-hook/README.md

 **Example** - Notifications:

-You can specify a DOM node in which to render the portals via the `appendTo` option of the `open` method:
+You can specify a DOM node in which to render portals with the `appendTo` option:

 [Demo](https://codesandbox.io/s/react-portal-hook-notifications-example-os1b4)